lgatto/RforProteomics/README.md

 ## Help

 To obtain help or additional information about the `RforProteomics` package, please contact [me](http://proteome.sysbiol.cam.ac.uk/lgatto/).
-For help about the packages presented in the vignette or manuscript, please refer to the [R mailing list](https://stat.ethz.ch/mailman/listinfo/r-help), [Biodonductor mailing list](http://www.bioconductor.org/help/mailing-list/#bioconductor) (if the package is in Bioconductor) and/or the respective package authors.
+For help about the packages presented in the vignette or manuscript, please refer to the [R mailing list](https://stat.ethz.ch/mailman/listinfo/r-help), [Bioconductor mailing list](http://www.bioconductor.org/help/mailing-list/#bioconductor) (if the package is in Bioconductor) and/or the respective package authors.